 The Risk Appetite fits within a frame of reference, the Risk Appetite Framework ("RAF").
-The RAF is defined strictly in line, and in a timely connection with the business model, the strategic plan, the process called ORSA, the budget, the organisation and the internal control system.
+The RAF is defined strictly in line, and in a timely connection with the; business model, strategic plan, ORSA process, budget, organisation and internal control system.
 The RAF defines the Risk Appetite and other components that allow the management, both in normal conditions, and under stress conditions.
 These components are: